-We, at St. Mary of the Angels Catholic Primary School, work very hard as a whole staff to liaise well with parents.
+We, at St. Mary of the Angels Catholic Primary School, work very hard as a whole staff to get on well with parents.
 We welcome you into school and we try to keep you informed about the school's policies and your children's progress.
 There may be times, however, when you as a parent or guardian will have comments, suggestions or complaints to make.
-Please refer to the Complaints Procedure on the school website which is also available via the school office or via email.
-We welcome constructive courteous dialogue.
+Please refer to the Complaints procedure on the school website or available in the school office.